Darrkhan/ArchLinux-Workflow/README.md

 ```
 lsblk
 ```
-I'm going to call it **/dev/nvme0**, just replace it by your's.
+I'm going to refer to it as **/dev/nvme0**, just replace it by your drive name.

 If it's a nvme drive, you can use the **nvme format** command to clear it.

 > [!CAUTION]
-> In the next step all data will be erased on the selected disk, be sure to backup important files !

-Here the command will perform a cryptographic erasure on all the namespaces :
+> The following command will perform a cryptographic erasure on all namespaces.
+Backup important files before proceeding!

 ```
 nvme format /dev/nvme0 -s 2 -n 0xffffffff
 ```

-Then use fdisk to create a 512MB partition on the drive (i'll call it **/dev/nvme0esp**) and create a second partition (**/dev/nvme0system**) with as much space as you want for your system.
+Next, use fdisk to create a 512MB partition on the drive (let's call it **/dev/nvme0esp**) and create a second partition (**/dev/nvme0system**) with the desired system space.

 ### Encryption
-Follow this part only if you want to encrypt your main system.
+Follow this section only if you want to encrypt your main system.

-We start by launching a benchmark to find most secure and fastest duo cipher/key size
+Begin by launching a benchmark to find the most secure and fastest duo cipher/key size.

 ```
 cryptsetup benchmark
 ```

-We then use **luksFormat** using the wanted cipher and key size.
-In my case it's *aes-xts* with a key size of *256* bits.
+Use luksFormat with the chosen cipher and key size.
+In my case, it's *aes-xts* with a key size of *256* bits.

 ```
 cryptsetup luksFormat /dev/nvme0system --cipher aes-xts-plain64 --hash sha256 --key-size 256
 ```

-Once the disk encrypted we can now open it using the new passphrase defined just before.
+Once the disk is encrypted, open it using the newly defined passphrase.

 ```
 cryptsetup luksOpen /dev/nvme0system cryptSys